Finite-time effects on a first-order irreversible phase transition: Numerical Results

-Figure \ref{fig.1}(a) and Figure \ref{fig.2}(a) show the mean coverages of $CO$ and the mean density of empty sites, respectively, as functions of $p_{CO}(t)$ These results were obtained using the dynamical protocol with the indicated time scales $t_s$ and a lattice of size $L=512$.
+Figures \ref{fig.1}(a) and \ref{fig.2}(a) show the mean coverages of $CO$ and the mean density of empty sites, respectively, as functions of $p_{CO}(t)$.
+These results were obtained using the DLP with the indicated time scales $t_s$ and a lattice of size $L=512$.
 It is observed that the curves are very sensitive to the value of the time scale $t_s$, showing a rich dynamic behavior in the region $p_{CO} > p_2 $.
-The generalized susceptibilities $\chi_{CO}$ and $\chi_{vac}$ are shown versus $p_{CO}(t)$ in Figure \ref{fig.1}(b) and Figure \ref{fig.2}(b), respectively.
+The generalized susceptibilities $\chi_{CO}$ and $\chi_{vac}$ are shown versus $p_{CO}(t)$ in Figs. \ref{fig.1}(b) and \ref{fig.2}(b), respectively.
 These functions develop a clear maximum that depends strongly on the time scale $t_s$.
-It is worth mentioning, for this relatively large size $L=512$, that near the peaks of the susceptibilities $\chi_{CO}$ and $\chi_{vac}$, the density of empty sites $\theta_{vac}$ results $\sim 0.30$ and the probability of poisoning is null (not shown).
+It is worth mentioning, for this relatively large size $L=512$, that near the peaks of the susceptibilities $\chi_{CO}$ and $\chi_{vac}$, the density of empty sites $\theta_{vac}$ results $\sim 0.30$, while the probability of poisoning is null (not shown).
 Therefore, the response of the system to perturbations with different time scales $t_s$ is maximum for active states and involves non-trivial correlations and fluctuations.
 We will study this response in the following paragraphs.

-Figure \ref{fig.cini} shows the results of the dynamic standard ensemble starting with different initial pressures $p_{CO}^{ini}$, using a fixed time scale $t_s=10$k, and a lattice of size $L=128$.
+Figure \ref{fig.cini} shows the results of the dynamical standard ensemble starting with different initial pressures $p_{CO}^{ini}$, using a fixed time scale $t_s=10$k, and a lattice of size $L=128$.
 For comparison, stationary data obtained with the standard ensemble are shown.
 We can observe, after a short period of time, that the evolution of the coverage always converges to a unique curve $\theta_{CO}(p_{CO},t_s)$ which depends only on the time scale $t_s$.
 As will be demonstrated below, these results are also independent of the size of the system.

 In the region where $p_{CO}\le p_2$, the curve $\theta_{CO}(p_{CO},t_s)$ is clearly below the stationary results.
 These data depend only on the finite time scale $t_s$ and can be considered {\it finite time} effects (analogous to finite-size effects).
 Therefore, they can be extrapolated to the limit $t_s\rightarrow\infty$.
 We expect that these extrapolated results coincide with the stationary ones.
-The main conclusion obtained from Fig. \ref{fig.cini} is that when running the dynamic protocol, there is no dependency on the initial pressure $p_{CO}^{ini}$.
+The main conclusion obtained from Fig. \ref{fig.cini} is that when running the DLP, there is no dependency on the initial pressure $p_{CO}^{ini}$.